 Issues relevant to Animal Welfare and Well-Being

-At the Alternative Veterinary Medicine Centre (AVMC), we rightly or wrongly involve ourselves in many issues that impinge, in one way or another, upon the welfare or survival of our fellow creatures.
+At the Alternative Vet (AVMC), we rightly or wrongly involve ourselves in many issues that impinge, in one way or another, upon the welfare or survival of our fellow creatures.
 Since we are holistic in our approach and work, we do not feel able to place comfortable boundaries around our interpretation of duty to animals.
 Furthermore, we do not restrict this interest simply to those domestic species (dog, cat, horse, pony, goat, donkey, pig, cattle, sheep etc.), presented to us by our clients.
 The veterinary oath requires that we attend properly to animal welfare and, at the AVMC, we take this seriously and interpret it in a wide sense.
 We include in this website some of these issues, admittedly peripheral to our main work, which we feel to be very relevant to animal welfare and Nature.
 We maintain that with a deep respect for nature vet practice should be environmentally friendly.

 These pages will highlight some of the major issues facing animals and man today.